 Attorney Chris Spring has litigated hundreds of drunk driving cases, as both a prosecutor and a defense attorney.
-He knows how to attack the Commonwealth’s case to avoid or minimize the tougher penalties under the recently enacted Melanie’s Law.
+He knows how to attack the Commonwealth’s case to avoid or minimize the tougher penalties under Melanie’s Law.

 Attorney Spring defends OUI cases in every courthouse in Middlesex, Worcester, Norfolk, Suffolk, and Essex Counties.
 He has defended cases involving every type of scenario related to allegations of impaired driving:

 The passage of Melanie’s Law in 2005 enhanced Massachusetts’ drunk driving penalties, particularly for repeat offenders.
 There is now a lifetime look-back period for prior convictions, meaning that you could face mandatory jail time even if your past OUI convictions were decades ago.
 In addition, Melanie’s Law allows a Breathalyzer reading of .08 to be sufficient evidence for a “per se” conviction for OUI, and the Registry of Motor Vehicle automatically suspends defendants’ driver’s licenses when they refuse to blow the Breathalyzer.